AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Empirical Evaluation

 \FloatBarrier

-To provide a point of comparison, we define a Baseline Strategy configuration.
-This is not a toy example but a realistic, production-oriented baseline built from the top-ranked Stage~I parameter sets for our BTC/USDT STRICT4H family, and then frozen for all subsequent window and stress-test evaluations.
-It serves as a fixed reference configuration for auditing and ablation, using a mix of standard indicator lookbacks (e.g., for trend and mean-reversion signals) and conservative risk management rules, and is held fixed throughout the experiments.
-Its performance over three windows is summarized in Table~\ref{tab:strict4h_windows}.
-For clarity, we distinguish three roles: (i) the training window (2019-09-08--2021-01-01) serves as the primary optimization window for Stage I Bayesian search; (ii) the validation window (2021-01-01--2023-01-01) serves as a validation-style window that is held out from Stage I but explicitly reused within Stage II double-screening; and (iii) the long-horizon window (2019-09-08--2025-10-14) is a stress window that is used only for robustness checks (including the DSR calculation), not for parameter selection.
+To provide a point of comparison, the manuscript defines a Baseline Strategy configuration.
+This is not a toy example, but a realistic production-oriented baseline built from the top-ranked Stage~I parameter sets for the BTC/USDT STRICT4H family and then frozen for all subsequent window and stress-test evaluations.
+It serves as a fixed reference configuration for inspection and ablation.

-In keeping with our emphasis on interpretable and economically meaningful performance metrics, Table~\ref{tab:strict4h_windows} reports only normalized statistics---annualized return, maximum drawdown, Sharpe ratio, and total trade count---taken directly from the STRICT4H machine-readable outputs in our replication package.
-The same outputs also contain raw total return and final equity metrics, which we treat as internal accounting checks and deliberately omit from the main text, as they are highly sensitive to sample length and to the arbitrary choice of initial capital and are not used as inputs to our statistical inference or robustness conclusions.
+In keeping with the emphasis on interpretable and economically meaningful performance metrics, Table~\ref{tab:strict4h_windows} reports only normalized statistics: annualized return, maximum drawdown, Sharpe ratio, and total trade count, reported from STRICT4H machine-readable summaries in the replication package.
+The same outputs also contain raw total return and final-equity metrics, which are treated as internal accounting checks and are deliberately omitted from the main text because they are highly sensitive to sample length and the arbitrary choice of initial capital.

-The performance of each experiment is evaluated using the set of metrics defined in Section~\ref{sec:perf_metrics} (with market returns defined in Eq.~\eqref{eq:return-def}).
-The Sharpe ratio, a key metric, is annualized from the 4-hour returns using the annualization implied by the 4-hour frequency (2190 4h bars per year) and assumes a constant annual risk-free rate of 3\%.
-Because 4-hour crypto returns are autocorrelated and heavy-tailed, we treat Sharpe as a descriptive statistic rather than as a parametric test.
-Our analysis focuses not just on the absolute values of these metrics, but on their sensitivity across different time periods and cost assumptions.
+The Sharpe ratio is annualized from the 4-hour returns using the annualization implied by the 4-hour frequency and assumes a constant annual risk-free rate of 3\%.
+Because 4-hour crypto returns are autocorrelated and heavy-tailed, Sharpe is treated as a descriptive statistic rather than as a parametric test.
+The analysis therefore focuses not only on absolute metric levels, but also on their sensitivity across time periods and cost assumptions.